 ACB Radio Amateurs

 ACBRA is an organization of blind and sighted licensed radio amateurs who work together to make the hobby more accessible to people who are blind.

 Blind Judo Foundation

 An organization for visually impaired and/or physically disabled ham radio buffs.
-They provide study material on tape and adaptive ham radio technology for sale and loan to program participants.
-Has camps in California and in Minnesota annually.
+Provide study material on tape and adaptive ham radio technology for sale and loan to program participants.
+Holds ham radio camp annually.

 Girl Scouts of the USA

-To locate your nearest group go to www.girlscouts.org/councilfinder/
+To locate your nearest troop, go to https://www.girlscouts.org/en/council-finder.html

 National Beep Baseball Association